 The north side of the house is further obstructed by overhead branches.
 A shade-tolerant lawn grass will still grow, and now we can plant Astilbe and Hosta.

 (In the plant list, those for deep shade are indicated “*”)

 Permanent, year-round shade from buildings and large evergreens and shade trees.
 Usually found in the older residential area.
 Grass will not grow well, but ferns will.

 Deep shade is often moist since it does not receive the sun’s heat, but it can be dry under large trees that take all available moisture.
 There are very many plants for moist shade; dry shade is more difficult, but the problem can be overcome by watering and mulching.
 Good perennials for dry shade are Barrenwort (Epimedium Lamium).

 Deep shade is usually found in older gardens where trees are mature.
 In deep shade, the soil will usually be cool and moist – perfect conditions for Ferns and Hosta.

-Ferns are easy-to-grow, maintenance-free plants that mostly need or prefer cool, moist shade.
+Ferns are easy-to-grow, maintenance-free plants that most need or prefer cool, moist shade.
 As ferns become popular, an increasing number of varieties are appearing at garden centres.
 Ostrich Fern, Lady Fern and Sensitive Fern have long been favourites.
-Now available is Japanese Painted Fern, with blue-gray fronds with burgundy highlights, and colourful Autumn Fern with young coppery foliage.
+Now available is Japanese Painted Fern, with blue-gray fronds with burgundy highlights, and a colourful Autumn Fern with young coppery foliage.
 The Christmas Fern and Holly Ferns are evergreen.

-Astilbe are the most beautiful plants for shade with their gorgeous plumes of red, pink or white flowers in June and very attractive spring foliage that remains green and handsome all summer – as long as the soil is moist.
+Astilbes are the most beautiful plants for shade with their gorgeous plumes of red, pink or white flowers in June and very attractive spring foliage that remains green and handsome all summer – as long as the soil is moist.